 Considering its size, there are plenty of things to do in Châteauneuf du Pape, and it’s a great place to spend a few days.
 I would definitely recommend it for a weekend break, or as part of a longer trip to Provence.

 The main reason people come to the Châteauneuf du Pape region is for the wine.
-There are over 300 wine producers in the area, and 13 different grapes grown and blended in the wines, which means there is a huge variety to choose from.
+There are over 300 wine producers in the area, and 13 different grapes are grown and blended in the wines, which means there is a huge variety to choose from.
 A good starting point is Vinadea in the village centre, literally ‘the house of wine’, this shop offers free tastings and sells over 250 of the local wines.
-The staff are very knowledgeable and we had a tasting with Marie Clementine, who was lovely.
-The wines are priced the same as if you were to buy them directly from the vignerons, which is great too.
+The staff are very knowledgeable and the wines are priced the same as if you were to buy them directly from the vignerons, which is great too.

 Following this, pay a visit to one of the vineyards.
 The Vinadea staff can recommend one (or two or three), and many are walkable from the village centre.
 Most close between 12-2 for lunch, so it’s worth bearing that in mind when planning your day.